Xe/site/blog/v-vvork-in-progress-2020-01-03.markdown

 as a stable production-ready release so I can write production applications in it!

+NOTE: I was asked to write this post after version 1.0 was released in December.

 [vlang]: https://vlang.io

 Looking at the [description of their github repo][v-github] over time, let's see